-

 Biking

 What better way to experience Nantucket than by bike?
-At 14 miles long by 3 ½ miles wide—with predominantly smooth terrain (no hills!) and spectacular vistas, biking on the “Grey Lady” is a veritable delight.
-Twelve designated trails—over 32 miles of paths—traverse the island, with many suitable for the novice bikers and families.
+At 14 miles long by 3 ½ miles wide—with predominantly smooth terrain and spectacular vistas, biking on the “Grey Lady” is a veritable delight.
+Twelve designated trails with over 32 miles of paths traverse the island, with many suitable for the novice bikers and families.
 Our bike shops will provide everything you need for your adventure—from a map and helmet to a suitable, properly-maintained bike built exclusively for the island landscape.
 Most rental shops also provide free roadside service.
 Sustainable transportation, coupled with a great workout.
 “Get on your bike and ride!”

 Walking, Biking, & Driving Tours